alexandremartens/SQL_project/README.md

+# HW
-# Some homework we had to so for the Database course
+Nothing interesting, just some homework we had to so for the Database course